h2oai/h2o-health/docs/gene_mutation/how-do-prognoses-work.md

-# :material-medical-bag: Hwo do prognoses work?
+# :material-medical-bag: How do prognoses work?

 To generate a disease risk prognostic for a patient or a cohort of patients, you will need to follow the following sequential steps: